bitsadmincom/bitsadminblog.github.io/_posts/2023-08-15-living-off-the-foreign-land-part-2.md

 Now the Linux routing VM is setup, it is time to prepare the Offensive Windows VM which will be connected to the second interface of the Linux routing VM.

 ## Client vs Server Windows
 Windows provides two types of operating systems: client and server.
 For the purpose of LOFL, in the majority of the cases a client Windows operating system like Windows 10 or Windows 11 without any domain configured works excellent.
 In some cases however, certain tools are only available on Windows Server, or require the current system to be part of a domain, which can be any domain.
 For those instances it can be relevant to have a so-called Offensive DC; a Windows Server which is running the Active Directory Domain Services role and a domain set up.
+At the LOFL-Project website these are listed when filtering for the [Server toolset](https://lofl-project.github.io/#+server).

 The [Windows Server to Workstation website](https://www.windowsworkstation.com/win2016-2019/)[^2] which I founded in 2008 and in 2017 handed over to Paul Rowland (@pauljrowland) provides instructions how to configure the Windows Server OS in such a way that it feels like a regular workstation.
 In my personal setup I am using a Windows 10 VM, and for the few occasions that I need an Offensive DC, I have a Windows Server 2019 VM.